henrylock/Credit-Card-Customer-Segmentation-via-Unsupervised-Learning/README.md

 ## Project Overview

-This project aims to analyze the credit card usage patterns and financial behaviour of the credit cardholders to identify distinct **customer segments** using **unsupervised learning**, which translate into actionable business insights for targeted marketing and risk mitigation.
+This project aims to analyze the credit card usage patterns and financial behaviour of the credit cardholders to identify distinct **customer segments** using **unsupervised learning**, which translates into actionable business insights for targeted marketing and risk mitigation.
 This project also compares **K-Means** and **Hierarchical Agglomerative Clustering**, while investigating whether **PCA and UMAP dimensionality reduction** can improve clustering quality in a high-dimensional financial dataset.